G-W-C/NCD-IIOT-Gateway/README.md

 * 2 x DI & 2 x DO for simple monitoring and control

 ### Software
-- Node-Red v3.1.9(Installed on NCD devices runing as under pm2)
+- Node-Red v3.1.9(Installed on NCD devices running as under pm2)
 - Node.js v16.19.1

 ## Purpose
-Utilize Direct Inputs (DI), Direct Outputs (DO) and RS485 with Node-red
+Utilize Direct Inputs (DI), Direct Outputs (DO) and RS485 with Node-Red
 ### Background
 All I/O is bound to RobustOS with the intent to make configuration and functionality 'easier'.\
-This inherently limits direct integrations with any other software or custom applications, like Node-RED, as GPIO is exclusive, meaning it can only be accessed by one application.
+This inherently limits direct integrations with any other software or custom applications, like Node-Red, as GPIO is exclusive, meaning it can only be accessed by one application.
 This restriction prevents multiple services from controlling the same GPIO pins simultaneously.\
 Unfortunately, but not surprisingly, Robustel's documentation and support are exceedingly poor.
 This lack of support trickles down to the reseller, NCD, as their primary use case is as a cloud IIoT gateway for their wireless sensor products and not as local I/O.\
 The Robustel docs reference a CLI command set but fail to provide a complete picture of how to utilize it.\
 Much time was spent debugging to make sense of the command set in the documentation.......